Fit to Print: June 2018

 “Students are learning in the field and experiencing another culture, another world, outside of their classroom.”

-—Maria Luskay, PhD, featured in The Examiner for her documentary film class that traveled to Puerto Rico last year.
+—Maria Luskay, PhD, featured in The Examiner (PDF) for her documentary film class that traveled to Puerto Rico last year.

 “We're hopeful that the people of Puerto Rico come through and pull themselves out of this devastation.”